TrevorBarns/RPChat/README.md

 # Credits
 - ESX for the Base.
 # Installation:
-Extract the folder to your resources, rename the folder to "rpchat", and add the resource to the startup configuration.
+- Extract the folder to your resources.
+- Rename the folder to "rpchat".
+- Add the resource to the startup configuration.